The lib/misc Directory

 File: unique.* (lib/misc/)

-A generic class implementing the Flyweight design pattern; It maps identical objects to a unique reference.
+A generic class implementing the Flyweight design pattern; it maps identical objects to a unique reference.
 See refactoring.guru for more details about this design pattern.

 File: variant.* (lib/misc/)